St. Mary's High School (Kitchener): History

 The school was originally located in downtown Kitchener, where it was founded as the Girls' School to complement the adjacent boys-only St. Jerome's High School.
 As the latter school had older infrastructure, it was closed and St. Mary's was made co-ed in 1990.
 In 2002, the school moved from the downtown to the southern suburbs, where there would be far less commuting time for most students.

-The former school buildings have been given differing fates: one auxiliary building was demolished; the main St. Jerome's facility has been renovated to house Wilfrid Laurier University's Faculty of Social Work, and the main St. Mary's building now houses both the Catholic School Board offices and the Kitchener Downtown Community Centre.
+The former school buildings have been given differing fates: one auxiliary building (fka "West Wing" aka "Blue Wing") was demolished along with the gymnasium annex of the "West Campus" building; the main St. Jerome's facility has been renovated to house Wilfrid Laurier University's Faculty of Social Work, and the main St. Mary's building ("Green", "Yellow", and "Silver" wings) now houses both the Catholic School Board offices and the Kitchener Downtown Community Centre.

 In the autumn of 2004, a new branch of the Kitchener Public Library opened within the new school building.

 The school's fall 2005 enrollment was 2,200 students.
 This population was still far higher than the anticipated capacity; 25 portable classrooms are currently installed on the grounds, and no student parking is available due to the need for faculty parking, however, the newly constructed arena, the Activa Center, allows students use of its parking lot during school hours.

 As of October 2008, the school's population was 2,123, making it one of the largest in Ontario.

 The new school building features a Triple Gym, an auditorium/theatre known as Alumni Hall, as well as a large cafeteria.
 The school also houses tennis courts and 2 soccer/football fields.